10 Famous Nonmonogamous Relationships That Shaped History

 10 The Marstons And Byrne

-Their three-person relationship would last until William’s death, after which Elizabeth and Olive lived the rest of their lives together.
+The three‑person arrangement endured until William’s death, after which Elizabeth and Olive continued their partnership, sharing the remainder of their lives together.

 9 Anais Nin